Skip to content

 • Configuration: New with_filter_policies on DbBuilder / CompactorBuilder (programmatic only; not serializable to TOML/JSON). filter_bits_per_key has been removed from Settings.

 • On-disk format: The filter block encoding is policy-specific but the SST envelope is unchanged.
-A new filter_version field is added to SST info.
-Old SSTs without this field are assumed to use the legacy single-bloom format (see SST Format Changes).
+A new filter_format enum field is added to SST info.
+Old SSTs without this field default to Legacy (FlatBuffers absent-field semantics map to 0).
+See SST Format Changes.

 • Compactor policy: If the compactor runs in a separate process from the writer (e.g., distributed compaction), it must be configured with the same filter_policies.
 Otherwise, compacted SSTs will be written with different (or no) filter policies, and existing filters may be silently dropped during compaction.